Insulin resistance is one of the fastest growing health problems – and it can be disastrous!

 But there is some good news…

 With the right plan of action, together with enough determination, insulin resistance can be treated and even reversed.

 Let’s take a look at 7 simple steps to manage and treat insulin resistance safely and effectively…

 The basic rule for losing weight is ensuring that you use more calories than what you take in each day.
 Online food diaries and apps are excellent ways to help you keep track of how many calories you have eaten.
 It is recommended that you decrease your calorie intake by 500 calories per day for successful weight loss.

 Choose grains wisely

 Grains are a good source of much-needed energy and should be included in your daily diet.
 Grains are also high in fibre which helps keep your digestive tract working smoothly.
 It is important to note that not all grains are the same, and you should aim to eat whole grains like brown rice, whole wheat bread, and whole wheat cereal.

 Fruits and Vegetables

 The great thing about fruits and veggies is that they are relatively low in calories, but help get you full.
 So add them to your meals for more substance, without sending your calorie count soaring.
 They are also jam-packed with vitamins and dietary fibre!

-Protein choices on your Manna diet for insulin resistance include poultry, fish and lean red meat.
+Protein is a great thing for treating insulin resistance because it does not cause the blood sugar levels to shoot up.
+It includes poultry, fish, and lean red meat.
 Choosing leaner sources of protein reduces your intake of calories and saturated fat.
-You should limit your daily intake of protein foods to 85 to 170grams per day.
+You should limit your daily intake of protein foods to 85 to 170 grams per day.